-If carbonation is taken into account during the use phase, it must be taken into account in module B1 (see ÖN EN 16757 Appendix BB).
+If carbonation is taken into account during the use phase, it must be taken into account in module B1 (see EN 16757 Appendix G).

 Regarding B2 maintenance, periodic cleaning should be considered for some architectural concretes.
+The maintenance of technical components such as pipes must be taken into account.

 Regarding B3 repairs or B4 replacements, concrete elements in most cases have a longer RSL than the building and neither repair nor replacement is necessary during the RSL of the respective unit.
 In the case of non-structural concrete, with an RSL shorter than the structure's ESL, a replacement can be made.
+Repair and replacement of technical components such as pipes must be taken into account.
+Here it is necessary to define whether the repair or replacement of a technical component also requires the replacement of the surrounding concrete.